ishiikurisu/Lab/README.md

 An implementation of the Edinburgh Handedness Inventory in Go using [walk](https://github.com/lxn/walk) by @lxn.
 It is located in the [edinburgh](https://github.com/ishiikurisu/EEG/tree/master/src/edinburgh) folder.

+### Beck's Inventories ###

+An implementation of the Beck's Depression and anxiety inventories in C#.
+It's located in the [beck](https://github.com/ishiikurisu/EEG/tree/master/src/beck) folder, and it is meant to be translatable to any language.

 ### OA folder ###

 This is the code I made during the "Organização de Arquivos" course here at University of Brasília.
 I use it in the EDF project.